-When debt gets hard to handle, find the right financial tools to help you take control and get out of the red.
+When your debt spirals out of control and gets too hard to handle, it’s important to find the right financial tools to help you take control and get out of the red.

 What is debt consolidation?

 Debt consolidation, sometimes called credit consolidation, involves merging multiple debts into a single debt.
-It can make it easier, and maybe even less expensive, for borrowers like you to pay off debts.
+Instead of, say, having to make separate payments to multiple credit cards each month, you can roll all of them into one payment to a single lender, often at a lower interest rate.
+This strategy can make it easier, and maybe even less expensive, for borrowers like you to pay off debts.

 You can use low interest debt consolidation loans to clear up different kinds of debt, including: